-Evaluation: The PSIRT confirms the potential vulnerability, assesses the risk, determines the impact and assigns a processing priority.
+Evaluation: The PSIRT confirms the potential vulnerability, assesses the risk, determines the impact, and assigns a processing priority.
 If the vulnerability is confirmed, the priority determines how the issue is handled throughout the remaining steps in the process.

 Solution: Working with PSIRT, the product team develops a solution that mitigates the reported security vulnerability.
 Solutions will take different forms based on the vulnerability.
-Because of the nature of NXP products – mostly silicon products where firmware is in ROM -, very often the solution can only be provided in a next version of the chips and the short term solution will consist of recommending security measures to be applied in systems using the NXP product.
+Because of the nature of NXP products – mostly silicon products where the firmware is in ROM -, very often the solution can only be provided in a next version of the chips and the short-term solution will consist of recommending security measures to be applied in systems using the NXP product.

 Hence a responsible disclosure will often need a longer timeframe or a limitation in the information in the disclosure (e.g. anonymous disclosure: disclose technicalities of the attack without disclosing the affected products).
 This is in order to allow NXP’s customers to migrate and mitigate the vulnerability before damage can be done to such NXP’s customer’s systems by the disclosure of the reporter.

-For journalists who want to contact NXP on the security of NXP products: you can do so at: http://media.nxp.com
+For journalists who want to contact NXP on the security of NXP products: you can do so at http://media.nxp.com